Washington Homeschool Laws

 Public School Sports

 The Washington Interscholastic Activities Association allows homeschool students to participate in its activities.
+One of the requirements is signing a Home-Based Education Contract with your local school.

 Contact your local school for more information.